Donald Wuerl: Sexual abuse cases

-In 2003, journalist Ann Rodgers-Melnick wrote in the Pittsburgh Post-Gazette that Wuerl was as being proactive as bishop in confronting sexual abuse allegations against clergy.
+In 2003, journalist Ann Rodgers-Melnick wrote in the Pittsburgh Post-Gazette that Wuerl was being proactive as bishop in confronting sexual abuse allegations against clergy.
 Wuerl won both praise and criticism for his efforts to remove sexually abusive clergy years before other church leaders made similar efforts.
 However, the Pennsylvania grand jury investigation report released in August 2018 criticized Wuerl for his handling of some sexual abuse cases.

 1988 to 2018

 In September 1988, when Wuerl was the bishop of Pittsburgh, he accepted a dinner invitation from a family suing the diocese for sexual abuse by a priest.
 Although the diocese's lawyers had discouraged him from going, Wuerl wanted to make contact with the family.
-Wuerl later settled the lawsuit and the priest involved was laicized and eventually imprisoned.
+Wuerl later settled the lawsuit, and the priest involved was laicized and eventually imprisoned.
 Wuerl told his staff that in cases of alleged sexual abuse, their first concern should be for the victim, the second for the victim's family, and the third the reputation of the Church.

-In 1978, Reverend Anthony Cipolla was charged with the sexual abuse of a nine-year-old boy; his mother later dropped the criminal charges, claiming that Bishop Vincent Leonard pressured her to do it.
+In 1978, Anthony Cipolla was charged with the sexual abuse of a nine-year-old boy; his mother later dropped the criminal charges, claiming that Bishop Vincent Leonard pressured her to do it.
 In 1988, another victim claimed that Cipolla abused him from 1981 to 1986; the diocese settled the case in 1993, over Cipolla's objections.
 Cipolla consistently said that he never abused anyone.

 In 1988, Wuerl removed Cipolla from public ministry; Cipolla appealed this action to the Supreme Tribunal of the Apostolic Signatura, the Vatican's highest court, which ordered Wuerl to return him to ministry.
 Wuerl then asked the court to reconsider the case, saying that its decision showed a lack of awareness of the civil lawsuit against Cipolla and Cipolla's 1978 arrest.
 The court reversed its ruling in 1995 and upheld Wuerl's suspension of Cipolla's.
 Cipolla nonetheless continued to minister to the public, forcing the diocese to publicly state that Cipolla was not in good standing.
 In 2002, Cipolla was laicized by the pope.

 In 2010, Wuerl argued that the American Catholic Church had made progress in confronting abusers.
 He told Fox News Sunday that "we have succeeded in guaranteeing that if a priest is accused, and there is a credible allegation, he is simply removed from the ministry.
 That is reported to the authorities, and we begin to try to heal whatever was damaged in that abuse."